Is there a users forum for Unreal Media Server?

 Open up a "Start MPEG2-TS Broadcasting" dialog in Unreal Media Server configurator by right-clicking on a live broadcast.

-Then connect to the same IP address with your Set-Top controller.
+For Set-Top boxes, use Set-Top box controller to type the ip:port.
 Follow STB instructions on how to do that.

 For example, for Amino STB that has IP address of 192.168.1.5, you need to start streaming to 192.168.1.5:1234.

 Using USB keyboard attached to Amino STB, open up Opera browser inside STB, and type udp://192.168.1.5:1234.